-Projects must have at least one building is in a Qualified Census Tract (as of 2024 or 2025) as of the year of application submission.
+Projects must have at least one building is in a Qualified Census Tract (as of 2024 or 2025).

 DIFFICULT DEVELOPMENT AREA (DDA)

 All of the projects' buildings would be located in a DDA in effect as of the year of application submission.